This lesson is being piloted (Beta version)

 head(blue)

-# pip install pyobis pandas # once
+# pip install pyobis pandas # run once

 from pyobis import occurrences